 Greg Dennison concentrates his practice on insurance coverage law and litigation involving claims in New Jersey and New York.
 He regularly counsels insurance clients on general and excess liability, pollution liability, professional liability, errors and omissions, employers liability, directors and officers liability and commercial auto insurance products.
-He also defends policyholders in toxic tort, environmental and professional liability claims, and has extensive experience handling other commercial litigation matters before the state and federal courts of New Jersey and New York.
+He also represents third party claims administrators against allegations of claims-handling malpractice.

 Successfully argued appeal before New Jersey Appellate Division seeking affirmance trial court’s dismissal of long-tail environmental contamination suit alleging groundwater contamination for failure to state a claim; matter remanded for further proceedings on other grounds.
 Marolda Farms, Inc. v.
 Maryland Cas.
 Ins.
 Co., 2015 WL 10384118 (March 3, 2016)

 Tried “phantom vehicle” claim for UM benefits under commercial auto policy to jury verdict; matter settled while on appeal.
 Montella v.
 Navigators Ins.
 Co., N.J.
 Superior Court, Docket No. MON-L-3715-11

 Obtained dismissal of suit seeking declaration of coverage for lead-paint injury based on insured’s prior knowledge and policy’s continuity date; dismissal subsequently affirmed by New York Appellate Division, First Department.
 Bajraktari v.
 American Specialty Lines Ins.
 Co., 81 A.D.3d 432 (1st Dep’t 2011)